box/box-python-sdk/docs/search.md

 - file_extensions `Optional[List[str]]`
   - Limits the search results to any files that match any of the provided file extensions.
 This list is a comma-separated list of file extensions without the dots.
 - created_at_range `Optional[List[str]]`
   - Limits the search results to any items created within a given date range.
 Date ranges are defined as comma separated RFC3339 timestamps.
-If the the start date is omitted (`,2014-05-17T13:35:01-07:00`) anything created before the end date will be returned.
+If the start date is omitted (`,2014-05-17T13:35:01-07:00`) anything created before the end date will be returned.
 If the end date is omitted (`2014-05-15T13:35:01-07:00,`) the current date will be used as the end date instead.
 - updated_at_range `Optional[List[str]]`
   - Limits the search results to any items updated within a given date range.
 Date ranges are defined as comma separated RFC3339 timestamps.
 If the start date is omitted (`,2014-05-17T13:35:01-07:00`) anything updated before the end date will be returned.
 If the end date is omitted (`2014-05-15T13:35:01-07:00,`) the current date will be used as the end date instead.
 - size_range `Optional[List[int]]`